aholzel/SA_ESS_Windows/readme/README.md

 # App goals
 1. Fill the Enterprise Security Datamodels, with the right info.
 2. Remove unnecessary info from a lot of Windows events
-3. Prevent the ingestion of admin passwords in case Microsoft Local Administrator Password Solution (LAPS) is used
+3. Prevent the ingestion of plain tekst admin passwords in case Microsoft Local Administrator Password Solution (LAPS) is used

 # App content
 The app contains: